-When we have a puppy collected from us here at Hallslake, we will always sit down with the new owner and go through our puppy pack in great detail.
-We offer advice on settling your new puppy in once you get home, and answer any specific concerns the new owner may have.
+When we have a puppy collected from us here at Hallslake, we will always either sit down with the new owner or speak over the phone prior to delivery, and go through our puppy pack in great detail.
+We offer advice on settling your new puppy in once you get home, and answer any specific concerns that you, the new owner, may have.

-Please allow us at least an hour when collecting your puppy.
+Please allow us at least an hour when collecting your puppy to go through the Puppy Pack.

 Below are some of the common questions or issues we are asked about, of course there will be different methods and opinions on many aspects, but this is how we like to do things and we are happy to share our experience.